AlbusRosie/Savorly-Restaurant/README.md

 ## 📬 Contact

-For feedback or questions, please reach out via GitHub or Gmail.
+If you have any questions or feedback, feel free to reach out via [GitHub](https://github.com/AlbusRosie).

 > ✨ *This project is for educational purposes only.*